Nov05/Lambda-School-Data-Science/miscellaneous/anaconda_pipenv.md

 * `cd <path>` (navigate to the folder where you want to create a local folder for your github repo)
 * `git clone https://github.com/rrherr/dash-template` (or some other github repo)
 * `cd dash-template` (navigate to the local folder)
-* `pipenv install` (run only once to create a pip virtual environment for this repo/project)
+* `pipenv install` (run it only once to create a pip virtual environment for this repo/project)
-* `pipenv shell` (run every time you want to start your pipenv virtual environment)
+* `pipenv shell` (run it every time you want to start your pipenv virtual environment)
-* `python run.py` (in the example it contains a Plotly Dash app, so run every time you want to start the app)
+* `python run.py` (in the example it contains a Plotly Dash app, so run it every time you want to start the app)
 4. press Ctrl+C to stop running run.py (type `pipenv shell` to activate the virtual environment again)
 5. in a new prompt, start the same pip virtual environment, type `jupyter notebook` to start Jupyter Notebook IDE
 6. you might need to `pip install scipy` for plotly 4.0.0